-The external air will be inlet inside the room by effect of the vacuum generated by the fans, by creating a horizontal current close to the ceiling, in order to expel the hot air that naturally goes upwards.
+External air is inlet in the room by effect of the vacuum generated by the fans, creating a horizontal current close to the ceiling capable to eject hot air, which naturally goes upwards.
 Inlet grids has been positioned along the wall opposite to the fans and coupled to motorized dampers, which automatically close when the fans are off.